 Most people think that the balance of an account is a simple number that is updated when you send or receive funds.
-This is the obvious way to approach the problem; it is effectively how money works in the real world.
-Your bank account has a balance that is increased or decreased when different transfers are made in and out.
+This is the obvious way to approach the problem; it is how money works in the real world.
+Your bank account has an increased or decreased balance when different transfers are made in and out.
 The ‘Account’ model operates: transactions to and from the Account alter your balance on the blockchain.

 The UTXO model, pioneered by Bitcoin, is quite different.
-You can think of this a bit like a person holding a series of lumps of bread dough, and their balance is the sum of these lumps or UTXOs.
+This is a bit like a person holding a series of lumps of bread dough, and their balance is the sum of these lumps or UTXOs.
 Lumps can be divided or combined before they are sent to a new address, but you always know where they came from.
 For example:

 Dave now has 205g of bread dough, which used to belong to Charlie.
 Before Charlie owned it, 75g used to belong to Alice, while 130g belonged to Bob.

 In the UTXO model, ‘lumps’ of coins can be combined and divided, but they aren’t mixed, unlike bread dough.
-You can follow the history of funds right back to the Coinbase transaction in which those coins were first mined.
+You can follow the funds' history back to the Coinbase transaction in which those coins were first mined.
 That’s very different from the Account model, where the balance of each Account is changed.
-(You can, of course, check the blockchain to make sure the Account says what it should, but that’s not intrinsically necessary like it is with the UTXO approach.)
+(You can check the blockchain to make sure the Account says what it should, but that’s not intrinsically necessary like it is with the UTXO approach.)

 The UXTO model has several implications.
 For a start, each object is immutable – lumps of coins cannot be ‘edited’ like an Account balance is edited when a transaction is made.
 The balance is calculated from the transaction history when those coins first came into existence.